Business Strategy Articles

 4. It has significant cash flow and is not asset-intensive.

-Stay away from buying a business that is heavily capitalized, or one that requires large capital investments.
-It’s risky to buy a business with huge assets (i.e. heavy inventories, buildings, or equipment) that are worth less than your proposed price.
+Avoid buying a heavily capitalized business or one requiring significant capital investments.
+It’s risky to purchase a company with tremendous assets (i.e., heavy inventories, buildings, or equipment) worth less than your proposed price.
 Remember, you want to buy an income stream, not scary liabilities or significant assets with diminishing value.

-5. Its opportunities for improvement are clear and fixable.
+5. Its opportunities for improvement are straightforward and fixable.

-6. It must be a great deal for the purchase.
+6. It must be an excellent deal for the purchase.

-This goes hand-in-hand with the financial health of the business.
+This goes hand-in-hand with the business’s financial health.
 Are the records accurate and believable?
 Do the numbers add up?
 Take your time to do your due diligence.
-Have a thorough review process that will not only help you understand whether the company is as valuable as the seller has stated, but that will also alert you to potential problems.
+A thorough review process will help you understand whether the company is as valuable as the seller has stated and let you know about potential problems.

 7. It must have a great “jockey.”

-You should want to buy a business that has a strong leader that will stay or transition the business.
-It’s important to learn about the company’s past and current owners.
-Find out why they want to sell the business: is it due to a divorce?
+You should want to buy a business with a strong leader who will stay or transition the business.
+It’s essential to learn about the company’s past and current owners.
+Find out why they want to sell the business: Is it due to a divorce?
 Retirement?
-Do they have a desire for a lifestyle change or their children are not interested in running the business?
+Do they desire a lifestyle change, or are their children not interested in running the business?

-Likewise, learn about their ability as a leader.
+Likewise, learn about their leadership ability.
 What have they accomplished with the business?
-Ideally, you want to look into businesses with talented owners and a next generation of non-family leadership.
+Ideally, you want to look into companies with talented owners and the next generation of non-family leadership.

-If you need further help, sign up for a complimentary one-hour virtual coaching session with me.
-Just fill out this form and I’ll be in touch!
+If you need more help, please sign up for a complimentary virtual coaching session with me.
+Just fill out this form, and I’ll be in touch!

 Coach Dave